r4phab/OC-Android/test.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Le temps de la reconversion est venu pour devenir développeur d'applications !
-short_description: J'aime la technologie et tout ce qui s'en rapproche mais aussi le cinéma, l'automobile et les voyages.
+short_description: J'aime créer, apprendre des choses, et manger des sushis :-)

 # don't touch that
 template: students